aliafshar/bu/README.md

-% 𝄽 bu
+% Introduction
-% author(s) (separated by semicolons)
-% date
+% afshar@google.com

 Bu is a tool to help you run common tasks.
-It is something like a simple version of make with additional features.
+It is something like a simple version of GNU make with some additional features.
 You define a set of tasks and it will run them.

+Features:

+* Targets with dependencies
+* Use Bash or Python
+* Parallelism
+* Command line input
+* Variables

 Here is a tiny example.

     run:
         echo I run something.

-When running `bu run`,
+The target is executed with:

+    $ bu run

+And we get the following output:

     I: bu, version 0.0, loading "Bufile"
     I: < "echo I run something.". [worker:0]